OpenPodcar/OpenPodcar/README.md

 ### Installation

 - Assuming: ros kinetic and gazebo 7 already installed.
-(Install instructions can be found here: http://wiki.ros.org/kinetic/Installation)
+(Install instructions can be found [here](http://wiki.ros.org/kinetic/Installation).

 - Rosdep is also required, but is standalone since ROS Fuerte.
-Install instructions can be found here: http://wiki.ros.org/rosdep
+Install instructions can be found [here](http://wiki.ros.org/rosdep).

 - To install the ros package and gazebo sim locally, clone the repository and run the follow commands (directories indicated by <> need to be replaced by their actual locations):